-RECEIVING REPORTS AND PREVENTING FRAUD OR CORRUPTION
+RECEIVING REPORTS AND PREVENTING FRAUD, BRIBERY OR CORRUPTION

+- 28. The following paragraphs set out more specifically the roles and responsibilities of those receiving reports of fraud, bribery or corruption and their roles and responsibilities in preventing wrongdoings arising in the first place. - 29.
+The anti-fraud, bribery corruption response plan provides further information on who should take what action on discovering a potential fraud, bribery or corruption.

+MONITORING OFFICER

-- 27. The following paragraphs set out more specifically the roles and responsibilities of those receiving reports of fraud or corruption and their roles and responsibilities in preventing fraud or corruption arising in the first place. - 28.
-The anti fraud and corruption response plan provides further information on who should take what action on discovering a potential fraud or corruption. - MONITORING OFFICER - 29.
-The monitoring officer has responsibility for: - ensuring that this policy is current - initiating action if fraud or corruption may have been identified - the lawfulness and fairness of decision making - ensuring that councillors are aware of the protocols, policies and procedures, as set out at the end of this policy that apply when carrying out their duties. - SECTION 151 (CHIEF FINANCE) OFFICER - 30.
-The section 151 (chief finance) officer has responsibility for:
+- 30. The monitoring officer has responsibility for: - ensuring that this policy is current - initiating action if fraud, bribery or corruption may have been identified - the lawfulness and fairness of decision making - ensuring that councillors are aware of the protocols, policies and procedures, as set out at the end of this policy that apply when carrying out their duties.

+SECTION 151 (CHIEF FINANCE) OFFICER

-- the proper administration of the council's financial affairs under s.151 of the Local Government Act 1972 and s.114 of the Local Government Finance Act 1988.
-This includes the employee nominated by him/her to act in his/her absence and any employee of his/her staff acting on his/her - reporting to councillors and the Audit Commission if the council, or one of its representatives makes, or is about to make a decision which is unlawful, or involves illegal expenditure or potential financial loss (Local Government Finance Act 1988 s.114). - investigations arising from allegations raised under the whistleblowing policy when the chief executive, internal audit manager and monitoring officer agree with the section 151 (chief finance) officer that he/she will take on the responsibility.
+- 31. The section 151 (chief finance) officer has responsibility for: - the proper administration of the councils' financial affairs under s.151 of the Local Government Act 1972 and s.114 of the Local Government Finance Act 1988.
+This includes the employee nominated by him/her to act in his/her absence and any employee of his/her staff acting on his/her behalf. - reporting to councillors and the Audit Commission if either council, or one of its representatives makes, or is about to make a decision which is unlawful, or

+- involves illegal expenditure or potential financial loss (Local Government Finance Act 1988 s.114). - investigations arising from allegations raised under the whistleblowing policy when the chief executive, internal audit manager and monitoring officer agree with the section 151 (chief finance) officer that he/she will take on the responsibility.